Updated November 1, 2016

-It’s rarely painless to contact an airline’s 800 customer service number, but AirTreks does recommend calling them first when making changes to a flight, as they hold more authority over your booking.
+It’s rarely painless to contact an airline’s 1-800 customer service number, but AirTreks does recommend calling them first when making changes to a specific segment of your RTW trip.
+Why?
+Because they can bend rules, waive fees, and make things happen that travel agents sometimes can’t.

 Build Your Trip